By Margot Malin, Founder, CEO and President of Lots To Live For, Inc.

 - Comfort During Cancer – Radiation Burn Relief – Lots To Live For Cancer Side Effect Solutions

 - Products to Reduce Chemotherapy Side Effects and Improve Comfort and Quality of Life

 - Great Chemotherapy Gift Ideas And How To Create Your Own Chemo Goody Bag

 - Tips to Control Chemotherapy Nausea and Vomiting (CINV)

 - Cancer Pre-Treatment Check List – 6 Tips To Make Your Life Easier Once You Begin Treatments

 - 22 Questions to Ask Your Oncology Team About Your Cancer Treatment Protocol

-- 7 Tips for Preparing for Chemotherapy and Radiation
+- Tips For Oral Health While Undergoing Chemotherapy and Radiation

 - Books to Help Cancer Patients: Empower Yourself by Becoming Your Own Medical Advocate